Hikmet Ersek: Early life

 Ersek was born in Istanbul, Turkey, to a Turkish father and an Austrian mother.
 His parents met in Paris and then settled in Istanbul.
 He studied at the St. George's Austrian High School in Istanbul.
 Ersek later moved to Austria at the age of 19 and studied at the University of Economics in Vienna, where he graduated with a Master's (Magister) degree in Economics and Business Administration.

 Ersek began his career in financial services in 1986 at Europay / MasterCard in Austria.
 In 1996, he joined GE Capital, and also represented the GE Corporation as a National Executive in Austria and Slovenia before he joined The Western Union Company.

 Career

-Hikmet Ersek is the former Chief Executive Officer and Director of The Western Union Company (NYSE: WU) [2010-2021], announcing his retirement in December of 2021.
+Hikmet Ersek is the former Chief Executive Officer and Director of The Western Union Company (NYSE: WU) [2010-2021], announcing his retirement in December 2021.
 He was replaced by Devin McGranahan former Group President of Fiserv (NYSE: FISV).

 During Ersek's tenure as CEO, which began in 2010, Western Union has diversified its business model into a digital global payments company, growing its retail money-transfer business to more than 550,000 worldwide locations, over 100,000 ATMs and kiosks, and connecting billions of bank accounts and mobile wallets worldwide.